fxiang1/app-samples/ocpappdocs/README.md

 oc apply -f deployment.yaml
 ```

-It would not be recognized as an OCP app, however if we add the label `app` or `app.kubernetes.io/part-of=` to it then the App UI would be able to recongize it as an OCP app:
+it would not be recognized as an OCP app.
+However, if we add the label `app` or `app.kubernetes.io/part-of` to it then the App UI would be able to recongize it as an OCP app:

 ```
 apiVersion: apps/v1